KyasarouDevzz/VDPAD/README.md

 Weird.

-I'll be making this project for people who are in the same situation as me (no arcade here has ddr) Currently its color detection is horrible (or maybe my camera is), but here at KyasarouDevzz we accept anything, so that's progress baby!
+I'll be making this project for people who are in the same situation as me (no arcade here has ddr)

-What this project is is basically camera-based color detection and presses the key, but as stated before, it kinda sucks
+What this project is is basically camera-based hand detection and presses the key.

-**MAKE SURE TO WEAR BLACK GLOVES!
-IT WON'T WORK WITHOUT BLACK GLOVES.**